DrugLib.com — Drug Information Portal

 Tobramycin (Tobramycin Sulfate) - Summary

 Neurotoxicity, manifested as both auditory and vestibular ototoxicity, can occur.
 The auditory changes are irreversible, are usually bilateral, and may be partial or total.
 Eighth-nerve impairment and nephrotoxicity may develop, primarily in patients having pre-existing renal damage and in those with normal renal function to whom aminoglycosides are administered for longer periods or in higher doses than those recommended.
 Other manifestations of neurotoxicity may include numbness, skin tingling, muscle twitching, and convulsions.
 The risk of aminoglycoside-induced hearing loss increases with the degree of exposure to either high peak or high trough serum concentrations.
 Patients who develop cochlear damage may not have symptoms during therapy to warn them of eighth-nerve toxicity, and partial or total irreversible bilateral deafness may continue to develop after the drug has been discontinued.
-Rarely, nephrotoxicity may not become apparent until the first few days after cessation of therapy.
-Aminoglycoside-induced nephrotoxicity usually is reversible.

 Renal and eighth-nerve function should be closely monitored in patients with known or suspected renal impairment and also in those whose renal function is initially normal but who develop signs of renal dysfunction during therapy.
 Peak and trough serum concentrations of aminoglycosides should be monitored periodically during therapy to assure adequate levels and to avoid potentially toxic levels.
 Prolonged serum concentrations above 12 mcg/mL should be avoided.
 Rising trough levels (above 2 mcg/mL) may indicate tissue accumulation.
-Such accumulation, excessive peak concentrations, advanced age, and cumulative dose may contribute to ototoxicity and nephrotoxicity (see PRECAUTIONS).
+Such accumulation, excessive peak concentrations, advanced age, and cumulative dose may contribute to ototoxicity and nephrotoxicity (see PRECAUTIONS ).
 Urine should be examined for decreased specific gravity and increased excretion of protein, cells, and casts.
 Blood urea nitrogen, serum creatinine, and creatinine clearance should be measured periodically.
 When feasible, it is recommended that serial audiograms be obtained in patients old enough to be tested, particularly high-risk patients.
 Evidence of impairment of renal, vestibular, or auditory function requires discontinuation of the drug or dosage adjustment.

 Tobramycin should be used with caution in premature and neonatal infants because of their renal immaturity and the resulting prolongation of serum half-life of the drug.